hangwan97/generator-jhipster-azure-container-apps/README.md

 ```text
 SUCCESS: Your up workflow to provision and deploy to Azure completed in <deployment-time>.
 ```

+### Deploy from artifact, source code, IDE and more

+In addition to the options mentioned, Azure Container Apps offers a variety of deployment methods, all simplified by its built-in Java support.
+Explore how to easily deploy your project by visiting: [Launch your first Java application in Azure Container Apps](https://learn.microsoft.com/azure/container-apps/java-get-started).

 The output **Deploying service api** and **Deploying service web** are the endpoints to access the todo application.